Five people charged with assaulting police officers in Ħamrun brawl

 Five people have been charged with assaulting and injuring police officers in a Saturday night Ħamrun brawl.

-Elton Anthony Borg, Erica Borg, Kurt Borg, Redeemer Aquilina and Christian Mansueto all pleaded not guilty after charges were read out in court.
+Elton Anthony Borg, Erica Borg, Kurt Borg, Redeimen Aquilina and Christian Mansueto all pleaded not guilty to assaulting the officers, resisting arrest and other crimes.

+Magistrate Joseph Gatt turned down their request for bail, noting the gravity of the case and the risk of defendants tampering with evidence.

+The accused sat impassively throughout the arraignment, save for Erica Borg, who wept as her legs shook.

-The Saturday night assault, which was caught on video by bystanders, shocked people and drew condemnations from both the government and the Opposition.
+The Saturday night assault was caught on video by bystanders.
+Footage quickly circulated on social media, shocking people and drawing condemnations from both the government and the Opposition.

 Police said the incident kicked off when two officers issued a parking ticket for an illegally parked vehicle.
 A group then emerged from a nearby catering establishment and assaulted the officers, who tried to subdue them using pepper spray.